Modern-Goggles/turret/README.md

 ## Current status

 As of current, the framerate of this script on a raspberry pi 3 is ~1FPS, i will solve this by either:
+* Impliment a simpler detection alorithm, such as color masking and blobing,
 * Switching to a raspberry pi 4 and seeing if it runs fast enough, or
 * Offloading the object detection to a more powerful computer